nix-community/go-nix/README.md

 `.narinfo` files.

 ## `pkg/nar`
-A Nix ARchive (NAR) file parser that mimics `archive/tar` from the stdlib
+A Nix ARchive (NAR) file Reader and Writer, with an interface similar to `archive/tar` from the stdlib

 ## `pkg/nar/ls`
 A parser for .ls files (providing an index for .nar files)